citelao/sensible/vpn.md

 I feel a bit silly writing this.
 Don't do illegal things on the internet.
 HTTPS and [my general security advice](/overall) protects you against most of your daily threats.
 However, law enforcement has the time, resources, and expertise to break your security.
 A VPN will not make the difference here.

+If you reasonably expect a government to target you, you need better advice than mine.

 ## Why do people recommend VPNs?

 If VPNs don't keep you secure as much as they're purported to, why do people recommend them?
 I think there are two main reasons: